-Although uniformly fatal historically, timely diagnosis and appropriate management now provide excellent outcomes.
-Early clinical suspicion, coupled with appropriate and reliable radiologic studies, facilitate prompt intervention and the successful management of bladder trauma.
+Although historically, bladder trauma was uniformly fatal, timely diagnosis and appropriate management now provide excellent outcomes.
+Early clinical suspicion, coupled with appropriate and reliable radiologic studies, facilitate prompt intervention and successful management.

 Aside from iatrogenic injuries, patients with signs and symptoms of bladder injury will likely relay a history typical for pelvic trauma.
 This is fairly straightforward, and generally includes motor vehicle collisions, deceleration injuries, or assaults to the lower abdomen.
 If the patient is unconscious, family members or emergency services personnel may be able to provide the history.

 Typical histories in patients with bladder trauma include the following:

 Bladder injury from a motor vehicle collision may occur from direct impact with the car or indirectly from the steering wheel or seatbelt

 Deceleration injuries of the urinary bladder usually result from falling a great distance and landing on unyielding ground

 Assault to the lower abdomen by a sharp kick or blow may result in a bladder perforation

 Penetrating injuries to the bladder usually result from high-velocity gunshots or sharp stab wounds to the suprapubic area

 Frequency of bladder rupture varies according to the mechanism of injury, as follows: